Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 \beq\tag{25a} \lp v_r-\frac{a^2}{v_r}\rp \frac{dv_r}{dr}=\frac{2a^2}{r^2}\lp r-r_\ast+\frac{\Omega_\ast^2 r^3}{2a^2}\rp. \eq

-It may be mentioned that equation (25a) was also deduced by Hartmann and MacGregor \cite{Hart} from their full-fledged MHD treatment with the apparent implication that it is an exclusive MHD result.
+It may be mentioned that equation (25a) was also deduced by Hartmann and MacGregor \cite{Hart} from their full-fledged MHD treatment\footnote{It may be placed on record that the author became aware of the work of Hartmann and MacGregor \cite{Hart} only after the present work was completed.} with the apparent implication that it is an exclusive MHD result.
 This development obscures the essential hydrodynamic physics underlying equation (25a).
-The present formulation reveals that the latter is a fully hydrodynamic result barring the interjection of the stellar-wind co-rotation ansatz.
+The present formulation reveals that the latter is a full-fledged hydrodynamic result barring the interjection of the stellar-wind co-rotation ansatz.
 We will now discuss the details of the stellar wind physics described by equation (25a), not given before.

 (i) {\bf New Critical Point}\\

 Equation (25a) may be rewritten as

 \beq\tag{25b} \frac{1}{v_r}\frac{dv_r}{d\xi}=\displaystyle\frac{\Omega_\ast^2 \tilde{r}^2\lp\xi^3+\gamma\xi-1\rp}{\xi^2\lp v_r^2-a^2\rp} \eq